Particular/docs.particular.net/samples/routing/custom/sample.md

 NOTE: In order to use this custom routing all published types need to be specified.

 In real-world scenarios NServiceBus is scaled out by deploying multiple physical instances of a single logical endpoint to multiple machines (e.g. `Sales` in this sample).
-For simplicity in this sample the scale-out is simulated by having two separate endpoints `Sales` and `Sales2`.
+For simplicity in this sample the scale out is simulated by having two separate endpoints `Sales` and `Sales2`.

 ### Shipping and Billing